San Marino: History

-After the Duchy of Urbino was annexed by the Papal States in 1625, San Marino became an enclave within the Papal States, something which led to its seeking the formal protection of the Papal States in 1631, but this never equalled a de facto Papal control of the republic.
+After the Duchy of Urbino was annexed by the Papal States in 1625, San Marino became surrounded by the papal states.
+This led to its seeking the formal protection of the Papal States in 1631, but this never amounted to a de facto Papal control of the republic.
 The country was occupied on 17 October 1739 by the legate (Papal governor) of Ravenna, Cardinal Giulio Alberoni, but independence was restored by Pope Clement XII on 5 February 1740, the feast day of Saint Agatha, after which she became a patron saint of the republic.

 The advance of Napoleon's army in 1797 presented a brief threat to the independence of San Marino, but the country was saved from losing its liberty by one of its regents, Antonio Onofri, who managed to gain the respect and friendship of Napoleon.
-Due to Onofri's intervention, Napoleon, in a letter delivered to Gaspard Monge, scientist and commissary of the French Government for Science and Art, promised to guarantee and protect the independence of the Republic, even offering to extend its territory according to its needs.
+Due to Onofri's intervention, Napoleon promised in a letter to Gaspard Monge, a scientist and the commissary of the French Government for Science and Art, to guarantee and protect the independence of the Republic, even offering to extend its territory according to its needs.
 The offer was declined by the regents, fearing future retaliation from other states' revanchism.

 During the later phase of the Italian unification process in the 19th century, San Marino served as a refuge for many people persecuted because of their support for unification, including Giuseppe Garibaldi and his wife Anita.
 Garibaldi allowed San Marino to remain independent.
 San Marino and the Kingdom of Italy signed a Convention of Friendship in 1862.
 The government of San Marino made United States President Abraham Lincoln an honorary citizen.
-He wrote in reply, saying that the republic proved that "government founded on republican principles is capable of being so administered as to be secure and enduring."
+He wrote in reply, saying that the republic proved that "government founded on republican principles is capable of being so administered as to be secure and enduring".